SwissOpenEM/LS_Metadata_reader/README.md

 # Metadata extractors
-simple parser for the two common life-science EM metadata output formats, written in python
+simple parser for the two common life-science EM metadata output formats

+## Requirements
+Needs lxml for .xml parsing

 ## Comments
 Runs on a directory containing raw files and their instrument written additional information files (.mdoc and .xml respectively), generates a dataset level .json file in that directory.